starfi5h/DSP_Mod_Support/ErrorAnalyzer/README.md

 ## Features
 - **Close button**: The top-left X button can close the error window.
 - **Copy button**: The middle button can copy the error message to the clipboard in style format.
-- **Navi button**: Left click to navigate to the erroring machine, right click to toggle the tracking mode.
+- **Navi button**: Left click to navigate to the erroring machine, right click to toggle the DEBUG tracking mode.
 - **Mod Function Listing**: Displays a list of mod functions on the call stack within the stack trace, helping to identify which mods might be causing errors.
 ![demo](https://raw.githubusercontent.com/starfi5h/DSP_Mod_Support/dev/ErrorAnalyzer/img/demo2.png)